LieshaDsilva07/portfolio/README.md

 # 🚀 Liesha's Portfolio Website

-A personal portfolio website showcasing projects, skills, and education, with JavaScript-powered form validation.
+A personal portfolio website showcasing projects, skills, and education

 ## 🌟 Features
 - 🎨 **Responsive Design** – Optimized for all devices.